 There’s no doubt about it, pregnancy loss is one of the biggest challenges that can hit a relationship.
-It is also one of the biggest personal challenges a woman can face.
-Even though an estimated 20% of pregnancies end in a loss, miscarriage is not a common topic of conversation, and those experiencing this type of loss often end up feeling very alone—even within their romantic relationship.
+Even though an estimated 20% of pregnancies end in a loss, miscarriage is not a common topic of conversation, and partners end up feeling very alone—even within their romantic relationship.
+So how do you solidify your relationship after miscarriage?

 After pregnancy loss, you and your partner may experience:

-The grief for your expected future, the self you were about to become, and the life you thought you were about to have is also very real.
-Although the parent who experienced pregnancy may have experienced the connection with the baby differently, the other parent , most often the father, has also lost the future they expected to have with their child, and the identity they were about to take on.
-These are additions to their grief as well.
+Although the parent who experienced pregnancy may have experienced the connection with the baby differently, the other parent, most often the father, has also lost the future they expected to have with their child.
+He also lost the identity he was about to take on.

 Difficulty Connecting with Friends and Family